HackSoftware/Django-Styleguide-Example/README.md

 The initial structure was inspired by [cookiecutter-django](https://github.com/pydanny/cookiecutter-django).

-**The structure now is modified based on our work & production experince with Django.**
+**The structure now is modified based on our work & production experience with Django.**

 Few important things: